AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/bulksheets/bulksheet-data-formats/bulksheet-data-microsoft.md

 ### Ad group fields

+For a description of each data field, see "[All available data fields](#bulksheet-fields-all-microsoft)."

 | Field | Required? |
 | ---- | ---- |
 | [!UICONTROL Acct Name] | Required unless each row includes an &quot;[!UICONTROL AMO ID]&quot; for the entity. |